ndsi6382/Simple_Invoice_Generator/README.md

 This is a simple (linux) command line program to generate invoices (with the Australian options of GST / ABN included).
 There is also capability to batch create invoices from a CSV file.
-An example of an invoice produced by this program can be found in the `./samples` subdirectory.
+An example of an invoice produced by this program can be found in the `samples` subdirectory.

 Invoice parameters are set either inside the program through prompts, or through the `config.py` file.
 The invoice is written in Markdown format,